ESL Reading Comprehension Program

 The vocabulary and rules of English are extremely hard to learn.
 There is no “ham” in a hamburger, see and look mean the same thing, but oversee and overlook are opposites.
 It is an almost impossible language to learn rote.
 The way to become a good reader in English is to learn the language the way native speakers do, by listening.

-Our reading program gets that natural listening process started.
+Our ELL training program gets that natural listening process started.
 Furthermore, the ESL reading lessons are adaptive, enabling the teaching of language and spelling rules and exceptions.
 And so, the next step in our program is to develop ESL reading fluency with dozens of different exercises that work on all aspects of grammar, spelling, syntax, vocabulary and listening comprehension.
 The exercises start at a basic level and build in difficulty at the student’s pace.
 This means the ELL student spends the most time on the areas of need.

 Our concept is for the student to gather pace as they go through the program.
 Our ESL beginner reading program starts with the fundamentals of English and builds from there.
 As the student’s understanding of English grows, both from listening and from interacting with our software, he will better understand the English he hears each day, and that will help his reading fluency and reading comprehension.